tlikonen/tagdb/README.md

     tagdb -c address email John_Smith

 _Tagdb's_ default operation prints database records that match the given tags.
-For example, the following command prints all records with tags `John_Smith` and `email`.
+For example, the following command prints all records which have tags containing string `John` and `email`.

-    tagdb John_Smith email
+    tagdb John email

 Records and their tags can be edited with `-e` option.
 The default text editor is launched and all matching records can be edited at once.

     tagdb -e John_Smith email

-Currently used tags can be printed with `-l` option and more help on command-line usage is printed with `-h` option.
+See `-h` for more help on the command-line usage.

 Build and install
 -----------------

-The build process is fairly straightforward in GNU/Linux distributions.
+The build process is quite straightforward in GNU/Linux distributions.
 _Tagdb_ depends on [SBCL][] (a Common Lisp implementation) and [SQLite][] database back-end.
 For example, in [Debian GNU/Linux][Debian] or similar distributions they are in packages `sbcl` and